 Combine the benefits of reverse-uptime with dynamic security conscious monitoring, and the environment becomes very hostile for an attacker.
 Traditionally, the idea of resilience focused on anticipating, withstanding, recovering and responding to attacks.
 In the age of microservices and cloud-native infrastructure, it’s important that we adjust our thinking somewhat – particularly when it comes to anticipation and response.
 By making the life of a hacker exponentially more difficult through such advanced strategies and automated scenarios, we ensure our systems are resilient in the most modern sense of the word.

-Brandon Edwards is Capsule8’s Chief Scientist responsible for cybersecurity research strategy and for operationalizing findings into resulting innovations.
+Brandon is the Co-founder and Chief Scientist at Capsule8.
+He is responsible for cybersecurity research strategy and for operationalizing findings into resulting innovations.
 Prior to Capsule8, Brandon was VP of Threat Labs at BAE Systems, having joined the company through its successful acquisition of SilverSky, where he designed their cloud-based, zero-day prevention product.
-Brandon has also served as hacker-in-residence at NYU Tandon School of Engineering, and held senior security roles at TippingPoint and McAfee.
+He has also served as hacker-in-residence at the NYU Tandon School of Engineering, and held senior security roles at TippingPoint and McAfee.